kivy/kivy/doc/sources/faq.rst

 latest graphics driver available for your graphics card, and it could be ok.

-If not, please report a detailled issue to github, by following the :ref:`contribute` document, in the section `Reporting an Issue`.
+If not, please report a detailled issue to github, by following the :doc:`contribute` document, in the section `Reporting an Issue`.
 This is very important for us because that kind of error can be very hard to debug.
 Give us all the informations you can give about your environment and execution.